becki/sbdiff/README.md

     git config --global difftool.sbdiff.cmd 'sbdiff $LOCAL $REMOTE' git config --global difftool.prompt false

-Then you can use sbdiff within Git as external diff command:
+Then you can use sbdiff within your Git projects as external diff command:

     git difftool ...

+## Misc

+If you like this tool drop me a note on [sourceforge](https://sourceforge.net/p/sbdiff/discussion/).

+If you find a bug, leave me a [ticket](https://sourceforge.net/p/sbdiff/tickets/).